According to some folklore

 - There was a story in the Black Jack manga about a girl who receives an eye transplant from a murder victim who seems to be seeing visions of the last thing the eye's original owner saw.
 When Black Jack consults a specialist about whether it's possible for an eye to store an image that way, the man bursts out laughing and says that it happens in science fiction all the time, but This Is Reality.
 (Though naturally he's wrong about that.)

 - Used to absolutely chilling effect in the appropriately-titled "Mermaid's Gaze" story of Rumiko Takahashi's Mermaid Saga.

-- Zigzagged in Berserk.
-While he did not die, Guts's right eye was blinded when it got clawed out by a demon, during the horrific ordeal of being forced to witness the vicious and brutal rape of his lover Casca at the hands of his now demonic best friend Griffith during the Eclipse.
+- An atypical example from Berserk in that it does not involve death.
+Guts's right eye was blinded when it got clawed out by a demon, during the horrific ordeal of being forced to witness the vicious and brutal rape of his lover Casca at the hands of his now demonic best friend Griffith during the Eclipse.
 Being the last vision that his right eye would see and the primary motivation of his revenge, Guts recalls on this event in order to remind himself of how much he hates the man who took everything from him.

 - A one-shot device in the Cowboy Bebop episode "Sympathy for the Devil" plays out the "eyes of the victim" trick, although the victim in this case is only brain-dead.

 - Abiru Kobushi from Sayonara, Zetsubou-Sensei has a green left eye as the result of a cornea transplant.
 Said cornea comes from the victim of a car accident, and Abiru claims she can see the last thing the donor saw : the license plate of the killer car.
 It's later revealed that the victim was actually a young girl named An Akagi, AKA Kafuka Fuura.

 Films — Live-Action